antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 ```perl6 , results=asis
 &fmmd("flow chart", "going to work in the morning avoiding traffic jams and reacting to weather")
 ```

+### Exercise questions

+- What changes of the code in this section should be made in order to produce Plant-UML specs?

 ------